AuricViolet/AuricViolet.github.io/index.md

 Would you look at that?
 It's already starting to snow.

-You'd better be on your way.
+We had better be on our way.